 And if an employee were to fall sick due to Covid-19 while they were at work, the company could be held legally liable if they breached their duty of care.

-Some of the other challenges include planning workforce vaccinations and counselling those who are sceptical about the vaccines.
+Some of the other challenges include planning workforce vaccinations and counseling those who are skeptical about the vaccines.

 A vaccine policy is imminent.
 The question is whether HR professionals here will take the initiative or wait.

 HR Poll: Does your organisation need a vaccine policy?

 Not sure: 28.95%